nais/blog/content/posts/otel-from-0-to-100.md

 In case you are new to NAV, we have a open source application platform called [nais][nais] that provides everything our application teams need to develop, run and operate their applications.
 It's main component is [naiserator][naiserator] (a Kubernetes Operator) and the [`nais.yaml`][nais-manifest] that defines how an application should run in our Kubernetes clusters.

-It looks something like this:
+A minimal application manifest looks something like this:

 ```yaml
 apiVersion: "nais.io/v1alpha1"